If you have ADHD, you may be wondering how to increase dopamine in a natural way to improve your ADHD symptoms.

 Regular exercise goes hand in hand with healthy eating habits, but research has shown that people with ADHD may find it hard to motivate themselves to break out of inactivity.

-However, exercise increases blood flow around your body, including to your brain, which can in turn increase dopamine production.
-If you are struggling or feeling down, even taking a walk may help as it makes a physical difference to what is going on in your brain.
-You may not feel like doing anything, but if you can get over that inertia you really can help yourself.
+However, exercise increases blood flow around your body, including to your brain, which can in turn increase dopamine production.6Exercise Boosts Dopamine Release, and this Requires Brain-Derived Neurotrophic Factor | NYU Langone Health If you are struggling or feeling down, even taking a walk may help as it makes a physical difference to what is going on in your brain.

 Sleep